SYM1000/pythonStuff/Data/README.md

-By using python and several libraries heatmap shown on a html file created was created.
+By using python and several libraries, a heatmap shown on a html file created was created.